Medical Copywriter, Healthcare Advertising : Another job from PMLiVE.

 The medical writer in this vibrant healthcare advertising agency will need to:

-• Have at least one year’s experience as a writer in an healthcare/medical agency
+• Have at least one or two years’ experience as a writer in an healthcare/medical agency

 • Be comfortable writing about complex scientific subjects and working as part of a team with a senior copywriter, conceptual copywriter and a medical writer.